 Organize student data in a student folder

-Data collection methods depend on the setting and goals of the IEP
+Data collection methods depend on the setting and goals of the IEP.

 IEP goals and data sheets can be easily printed out and tracked.
 Write the goals on one side.
 Are the goals met? not met?
-That is why it is important to write clear IEP goals.
+That is why it is essential to write clear IEP goals.

 Connect with Brandie